ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    Motivation: This is the essence of pattern-matching, where we can deconstruct data that was constructed by an expression.

-   .. _CSP:
+   .. _`Contiguous Scoping Principle`:

 #. **Contiguous Scoping Principle (CSP)**.
 The region of a program for which an identifier
    is in scope is contiguous.

-   Motivation: The CSP_ makes programs easier to read, in that a reader can add a variable to their internal tracking of in-scope variables then remove that variable from their in-scope set just once.
+   Motivation: The `Contiguous Scoping Principle`_ makes programs easier to read, in that a reader can add a variable to their internal tracking of in-scope variables then remove that variable from their in-scope set just once.